 CLARIFICATIONS / FAQ

-SAL is fully independent, and receives no funding or endorsements.
-This enables us to give completely unbiased advice to our clients.
+SAL is fully independent, and receives no funding from third parties.
+This enables us to give completely unbiased ‘code requirement’ advice to our clients, with no hidden agenda.

 I do not advise in residential 'private dwelling' accessibility matters as these are not legislated yet.

-My services do not include, or constitute 'compliance certification'.
 Only registered Building Consent Authorities (BCAs) have been permitted to perform certifying functions in terms of the Building Act 2004.
+Therefore my services do not include, or constitute 'compliance certification'.